aroussel-fenix/un_data_aggregator/README.md

 - Therefore, will start by writing to RDS using SQL Alchemy.
 - Need to redo file upload to include the column headers otherwise will be a pain writing to db.

+Note 23/4:
+- Have set up a listener on S3 to trigger Lambda function when a csv is uploaded to S3.
+Will need to see how Lambda handles multiple uploads per second.

 Acknowledgement:
 - this project uses data assembled by ACLED, which is publicly available at https://acleddata.com/#/dashboard